 pid_file location should be changed to match the manticore.service to

-If you want to use the Manticore folder instead, the index files need to be moved to the new data folder (
+If you want to use the Manticore folder instead, the table files need to be moved to the new data folder (

-/var/lib/manticore) and the permissions to be changed to user
+/var/lib/manticore) and the permissions must be changed to user

-Upgrading from Sphinx / Manticore 2.x to 3.x is not straightforward, because the index storage engine received a massive upgrade and the new searchd can't load older indexes and upgrade them to new format on-the-fly.
+Upgrading from Sphinx / Manticore 2.x to 3.x is not straightforward, as the table storage engine has undergone a significant upgrade and the new searchd cannot load older tables and upgrade them to the new format on-the-fly.

-Manticore Search 3 got a redesigned index storage.
-Indexes created with Manticore/Sphinx 2.x cannot be loaded by Manticore Search 3 without a conversion.
-Because of the 4GB limitation, a real-time index in 2.x could still have several disk chunks after an optimize operation.
-After upgrading to 3.x, these indexes can now be optimized to 1-disk chunk with the usual OPTIMIZE command.
+Manticore Search 3 got a redesigned table storage.
+Tables created with Manticore/Sphinx 2.x cannot be loaded by Manticore Search 3 without a conversion.
+Because of the 4GB limitation, a real-time table in 2.x could still have several disk chunks after an optimize operation.
+After upgrading to 3.x, these tables can now be optimized to 1-disk chunk with the usual OPTIMIZE command.
 Index files also changed.
 The only component that didn't get any structural changes is the

 .spp file (hitlists).